magomimmo/modern-cljs/doc/second-edition/tutorial-21b.md

 Elapsed time: 32.980 sec
 ```

-> NOTE 5: you could launch the TDD environment as well with the `boot
-> tdd` command.
-But at the moment we're not interested in executing
+> NOTE 5: you could have launched instead.
+But at the moment we're not
-> any test.
-We only want to learn about Reagent by interacting with it
+> interested in executing any test.
+We only want to learn about
-> through the bREPL.
+> Reagent by interacting with it through the bREPL.

 Now open a new terminal and launch the `boot` client and the `bREPL`
 on top of it as usual.